-I’ve been reading about electrical conductivity for a while now, and this post is simply a summary of that research; to serve as a backdrop for my own humble attempts at this interesting measurement challenge.
-I’m sure there are many other great approaches that I’ve yet to discover, and if you know of one please leave a comment so that we can pass that knowledge on to others – Ed.
+This post is a summary of my background research into electrical conductivity (EC) to serve as a backdrop for my own humble attempts at this interesting measurement challenge.
+I’m sure there are many other approaches that I’ve yet to discover, and if you know of one please leave a comment so that we can pass that knowledge on to others – Ed.

 The conduction of current through a water solution is primarily dependent on the concentration of dissolved ionic substances such as salt.
 Since most fresh water derives from relatively clean rainfall, variations in EC provide a way to track the chemical and hydrological processes the water has been subjected to over time.
 High amounts of dissolved substances (usually referred to as salinity) can prevent the use of waters for irrigation and drinking, so one could argue that conductivity ranks as the most important inorganic water quality parameter.